LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

      comparable.

 ---------------------------------------------------
-6.3 Class member initialization and copying
+6.3 Class Data Initialization and Copying
 ---------------------------------------------------

 6.3.1 Each class data member **must** be initialized (using default values